-The Everglades are the largest sub-tropical wilderness in the United States and third-largest national park in the lower 48 states.
-The aquatic preserve is home to an array of wild creatures and exotic plant life.
-More than 350 species of birds, 300 species of fresh and saltwater fish, 40 species of mammals and 50 reptile species live within it.
-Because of this it is one of only three locations in the world to show-up on the following lists, an International Biosphere Reserve, a Wetland of International Importance and World Heritage Site.
+The Everglades is the largest sub-tropical wilderness in the United States and the third-largest national park in the lower 48 states.
+The aquatic preserve is home to various wild creatures and exotic plant life.
+More than 350 species of birds, 300 species of fresh and saltwater fish, 40 species of mammals, and 50 reptile species live within it.
+Because of this, it is one of only three locations in the world to show up on the following lists, an International Biosphere Reserve, a Wetland of International Importance, and a World Heritage Site.

 These regions are the ancestral lands of the Calusa, Miccosukee and Seminole nations.

 Participants can expect to spend a good deal of time each day in canoes traveling from campsite to campsite in The Ten Thousand Islands on a Florida canoeing course.
 These canoes are tandem, which are perfect for fostering collaboration and communication skills between crewmates.
 Depending on the weather, the level of difficulty will vary day to day.
 Crews will learn: marine expedition risk-assessment and management, marine route planning and navigation, paddle strokes, canoe-based rescues, equipment use, and how to work with a paddling partner.